HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 A descriptive page `<title>` is a basic necessity.
 It provides context for users navigating between browser tabs and windows and is often the first piece of information announced by a screen reader, helping users get oriented.
 WCAG also mandates that <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Understanding/page-titled">every page should have a meaningful title</a>.

-The 2025 data shows a slight improvement in the presence and descriptiveness of document titles compared to previous years.
-Approximately 98% of sites now include a `<title>` element, a 1% increase from 2024.

-This is positive.
-But despite this high inclusion rate, many titles remain insufficiently descriptive.
-This impacts usability, especially for screen reader users who rely on clear titles for orientation.

-There was a 2% decrease in mobile sites having titles with four or more words, which may indicate shorter or less specific titles on mobile pages.
-Including both a brief description of the page content and the website's name remains best practice for enhancing navigation and context.

-Document titles remain a fundamental accessibility feature that benefits all users.
-They provide context when navigating browser tabs and windows.
-While near-universal in presence, improving title descriptiveness and consistency continues to be an important focus in 2025 and beyond.

 {{ figure_markup(
   image="title-element-statistics.png",
   caption="Title element statistics.",